Mission: Determination of dynamics in solids in the meV range and low temperature magnetic ordering in single crystals.

-TRIAX is a thermal triple-axis spectrometer and the only of its kind on a university campus in the United States.
-Triple-axis spectrometers are highly flexible instruments that were designed to study the dynamic response of solids in a typical energy range of ~1meV up to tens of meV.
+TRIAX is a thermal triple-axis spectrometer and is the only inelastic neutron spectrometer on a university campus in the United States.
+Triple-axis spectrometers are highly flexible instruments that are designed to study the dynamic response of solids in a typical energy range of ~1 meV up to tens of meV.
 This enables the study of excitations such as phonons and magnons.
 TRIAX has also been extensively used for single crystal diffraction — especially of magnetic systems — and for quasielastic studies of magnetic fluctuations.
 As with any neutron instrument, inelastic studies benefit from larger crystals, but some information can be obtained from powders.
-Elastic experiments have been performed on TRIAX with crystals smaller than 10mg or even with epitaxial thin films.
+Elastic experiments have been performed on TRIAX with crystals smaller than 10 mg and epitaxial thin films.

 - Beam spectrum: Thermal